Human rights in Namibia: Children's rights

 Children's rights in Namibia are recognised in article 15 of the constitution and are in accordance with the 54 articles of the United Nations Convention on the Right of the Child (CRC).
-The country has operated under the CRC since 28 September 1990.
+The country has operated under the CRC since 28 September 1990 and the day is always commemorated each year at schools in Namibia under different themes.
+In 2026, the day is commemorated under the theme:”Safe homes, Safe schools and Safe communities”.
 The current Realisation of Children's Rights Index is 7.39/10.
 Whilst Children's rights are recognised in Namibia there is violation present in society.

 Under the CRC and the Bill of Rights Article 15, every child has the right to be identified and acquire nationality.
 Currently, 1 in 3 births is not recognised and thus these children face the issue of not being able to access welfare and safe education.

 Child abuse, as recognised by the World Health Organisation, is present in Namibia and believed to be accepted as a childhood norm by society.

 Child labour and exploitation in the workforce is one of the biggest violations of children's human rights.
 Although Namibia introduced the 2007 Labour Act which prohibits child labour, industries such as sex work and agriculture violate these laws.
 The 2009 report 'Findings on the Worst Forms of Child Labour' conducted for Namibia by the U.S Department of Labour, highlighted issues such as physical and sexual abuse towards children by their employers.
 The report also highlighted that 91.4% of child labour was within the agriculture industry.
 The U.S Department of Labor produced a 2017 report that again found sex and agriculture exploitation to be the worst forms of child labour.

 Another issue affecting children throughout Namibia is their access to health care and poor condition of health which is violating their rights.
 The nation's children face issues surrounding malnutrition and the HIV/AIDS epidemic.
 In 2017, the Ministry of Health reported that 80% of all child admissions to hospitals, discovered malnutrition in the patient.
 Malnutrition accounts for 6000 child deaths yearly.

 In 2012 UNICEF stated that 18 000 children were living with AIDS, with mother to child transmission at blame.
 The AIDS epidemic is so prevalent in Namibia that approximately 50% of orphaned children have not been able to be adequately cared for by their parents due to death or illness from AIDS.